jundalisay/superb/content/en/research/poincare/science/chapter-02c.md

 Even then we should have only certain incommensurable numbers, and not all these numbers.

 But let us imagine a line divided into two half-rays (demi-droites).
 Each of these half-rays will appear to our minds as a band of a certain breadth; these bands will fit close together, because there must be no interval between them.
 The common part will appear to us to be a point which will still remain as we imagine the bands to become thinner and thinner, so that we admit as an intuitive truth that if a line be divided into two half-rays the common frontier of these half-rays is a point.
-Here we recognise the conception of Kronecker, in which anmathematical magnitude.

-incommensurable number was regarded as the common frontier of two classes of rational numbers.
+Here we recognise the conception of Kronecker, in which an incommensurable number was regarded as the common frontier of two classes of rational numbers.
 Such is the origin of the continuum of the second order, which is the mathematical continuum properly so called.

 ###  Summary